kind3r/getting-started-with-your-artillery-printer/upgrades.md

 One way to make your printer blend in your living room is by [building an enclosure](https://photos.app.goo.gl/pB1xUda8z3scRGzd9).
 This will also prevent draft from ruining your prints and protect the printer from dust.

 I built myself an adapted version of the [Original Prusa i3 MK3 ENCLOSURE - Ikea Lack table](https://www.thingiverse.com/thing:2864118) with modified top supports to which I **added 60mm** in height to match the height of the **Genius**.
-Of course the plexiglass panels are now **500mm** in height instead of the 440 specified in the guide.
+Of course the plexiglass panels are now **500mm** in height instead of the 440mm specified in the guide.
 The Lack tables are cheap but also hallow inside so I had to add some 3D printed L shaped brackets to all the legs for more stability.
+All of the modded files are can be [downloaded here](upgrades/Enclosure_mod.zip)

-Contrary to other beliefs, there is no need for extra cooling of the printer's electronics as the temperature inside does not go over 40C which is fine as most components start having issues only above 50C.
+There is no need for extra cooling of the printer's electronics as the temperature inside does not go over 40C which is fine as most components start having issues only above 50C.
+But, just to be safe you can drill a hole in the bottom table where the printer's case fan is just to make sure it's got enough room to vent.

 ## Upgrade your firmware